 Specify a path to a .pem file containing each certificate you want the agent to use when validating the identity of the proxy or server.
 You can concatenate multiple certificates into a single .pem file.
 (For an example, see the default pem file.)

-- Relative path: If you specify a relative path, the agent will assign a path relative to the working directory of your application server process at runtime.
+- Relative path: If you specify a relative path, the agent will assign a path relative to the working directory of your app server process at runtime.

 - Absolute path: If your working directory is